wandb/docs/docs/support/silence_info_messages.md

 ---
-title: How do I silence W&B info messages?
+title: "How do I silence W&B info messages?"
 displayed_sidebar: support
 tags:
 - notebooks
 - environment variables
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 To turn off standard Weights & Biases logging and information messages, such as project info at the start of a run, set the `WANDB_SILENT` environment variable.
 This must occur in a notebook cell before running `wandb.login`:

 <Tabs